lkro13/msu_eklas_fix/README.md

 ## Why firefox ?

+~Well only firefox support add-on on mobile~

+Firefox on mobile allows custom addons to be loaded

+_I have tried list it on mozilla addon page but got rejected lol_

-Well only firefox support add-on on mobile chrome and other browser doesn't have plus i only tested on firefox
+chrome and other browser doesn't have plus i only tested on firefox

 There is a signed add-on ready to install on the release page